Local correlations of mixed two-qubit states: Introduction

 The correlation in a bipartite quantum system is characterized by the probability distribution $P_{Q}(\alpha,\beta|\mathbf{a},\mathbf{b})$ of the outcomes $\alpha$ and $\beta$, corresponding to the measurements labeled by $\mathbf{a}$ and $\mathbf{b}$ on the two subsystems respectively.
 It is called \textit{local}, if the probability distribution can be simulated by a LHV model.
 Namely, there exists a shared classical variable $\lambda$ distributed with probability measure $\mu$ such that

 where $P(\alpha|\mathbf{a},\lambda)$ and $P(\beta|\mathbf{b},\lambda)$ are the local response functions of the two observers.
-The form of the distribution in Eq. (\ref{LHV}) leads to a set of constraints (Bell-type inequalities), which a local correlation should fulfill, for any fixed number of measurements on each subsystem.
+The form of the distribution in Eq. (\ref{LHV}) leads to a set of constraints on the local correlation (Bell-type inequalities), for any fixed number of measurements on each subsystem.
 Therefore, Bell inequality violation is a sufficient condition of \textit{quantum nonlocality}.

-Elitzur, Popescu, and Rohrlich (EPR2) \cite{EPR2} use a different viewpoint to discuss the local and nonlocal contents of nonlocal probability distributions [see Eq. (\ref{decom})].
+Elitzur, Popescu, and Rohrlich (EPR2) \cite{EPR2} discuss the local and nonlocal contents of nonlocal probability distributions [see Eq. (\ref{decom})] from a different point of view.
 Actually, EPR2 approach can be abstractly interpreted to answer such a question: whether an alternative description of nature is valid.
-Since the original work of EPR2 appeared, few papers generalized it in-depth.
-Recently, as the approach related to a more noticeable question, the simulation of quantum correlations with other resource, it attracted someone's attention again.
+Since the original work of EPR2 appeared, few papers generalized it in depth.
+Recently, as the approach is related to a more noticeable question, the simulation of quantum correlations with other resource, it attracted someone's attention again.
 Barrett \emph{et. al} gave an upper bound of the weight of local component in $d\times d$ system \cite{Barrett2006}.
 In his recent work \cite{Scarani2008}, Scarani reviewed the previous results and decomposed the quantum correlation $P_Q$ corresponding to von Neumann measurements performed on the pure state (\ref{PureTh}) into a mixture of a local correlation $P_L$ and a nonlocal correlation $P_{NL}$

 in EPR2 approach.
 Scarani's construction of the local probability distribution $P_L$ leads to

 which is an improved lower bound of $p_L^{\max}(\theta)$ on the original result $p_L^{\max}(\theta)\geq (1-\sin 2\theta)/4$ given by EPR2.
 Here, $p_L^{\max}(\theta)$ denotes the maximum weight of the local component in Eq. (\ref{decom}).
 Further more, he presented an upper bound for $p_L^{\max}(\theta)$ on the family of pure two-qubit states and the first example of a lower bound on the local content of pure two-qutrit states.